Property Lawyer

 • Choose a lawyer with extensive experience in property disputes and knowledge of local laws.

-• Ensure the lawyer is approachable, responsive, and provides regular updates on the case.
+• Ensure the property disputes lawyer is approachable, responsive, and provides regular updates on the case.

 • Review client feedback and the lawyer’s success rate to assess their professionalism.